latest nhpb_banner 1__compressed

 This is the non-profit community action agency.
 Case managers will offer referrals and funds for deposits and rent on low income apartments.
 Any financial aid or no interest loans for housing is for emergency situations only.
 Another site is at 341 Kaighns Ave, Camden, NJ, 08103.

-Catholic Charities - Churches offer family services.
-Case managers offer information and referrals to rent programs, shelters, and other aid for struggling families.
-Other clients include seniors and single parents.
-There are three main churches that partner with the diocese of Camden County, and they are as follows.
+Catholic Charities - Local churches offer family services, which includes help with housing costs.
+Case managers offer information and referrals to rent programs, homeless shelters, and other financial help for struggling families.
+Other clients include seniors, immigrants in Camden County and single parents.
+There are three main churches that partner with the diocese of Camden County to offer rent arrears assistance, and they are as follows.

 SSVF is for veterans in the region.
 Catholic Charities run the rental assistance and housing program known as Ready Vet Go.
 The goal is to prevent homelessness, so funds are issued for everything from utility costs to rent and transitional housing.
-The address is 1200 N Delsea Dr in Westville New Jersey.
+There are also free hotel vouchers online.

 NJ Department of Community Affairs

-They run the section 8 low income housing program.
-Vouchers can be used by the disabled, seniors, and employed families for paying rent on an ongoing basis.
+They run the section 8 low income housing program and also encourage low-cost, private rental houses to be leased Vouchers can be used by the disabled, seniors, and employed families for paying rent on an ongoing basis.
 Private homes and apartments can be leased.

 Saint Vincent DePaul Society - Saint Joachim Conference